Ninja-Vikash/Backend_with_JavaScript/Readme.md

 export { ApiError }
 ```
 > [!NOTE]\
-> Custom API Error response is very useful for defining.\
+> Custom API Error response is very useful for simplifying the custom error messages.
-> The error fields to appear.
+>
+> Here we are extending the Error class available in node.js

 `src/utils/ApiResponse.js`
 ```js